patchshorts/cgodwin.io/src/posts/designing-solutions-meeting-techical-requirements.md

 When it comes to SLAs and account for hardware failures, it is important to consider network equipment and disk drives.
 Hardware failures can often be caused by a variety of factors, including physical damage, overheating, and software issues.
 By having a plan in place for how to deal with these failures, you can help minimize the impact on your business.

 One way to prepare for hardware failures is to have a redundancy and a backup plan for your equipment.
 This way, if one piece of equipment fails, you can quickly switch to another while still running.
-The work of a cloud business with a 5 9s SLA is to statistically predict disk drive failures overall and plan redundancy and recover procedues.
+The work of a cloud business with a 5 9s SLA is to statistically predict disk drive failures overall and plan redundancy and recover procedures.
 This way, if a drive fails, you actually never know there's a problem.

 ::: danger Failure Stack